SCP001-Zorin/Greg-Debian/README.md

 ## Final step
 ```
-smack the freak out of your computer untill the junk dies
+smack the freak out of your computer until the junk dies
 ```